dynaroars/neuralsat-priv/README.md

 # NeuralSAT: A DPLL(T) Framework for Verifying Deep Neural Networks

 *NeuralSAT* is a high-performance verification tool for deep neural networks (DNNs).
 It integrates the DPLL(T) approach commonly used in SMT solving with a theory solver specialized for DNN reasoning.
 NeuralSAT exploits multicores and GPU for efficiency and can scale to networks with millions of parameters.
-It also supports a wide range of neural networks and activation functions.
+It supports a wide range of neural networks and activation functions.

 ## NEWS